nus-cs2103-AY2021S1/tp/docs/team/nuovonatura.md

 title: Li Gangwei's Project Portfolio Page
 ---

+## Introduction

+This page serves to document my contributions to the project PlaNus under NUS module CS2103T in AY20/21 semester 1.

 ## Project: PlaNus

-PlaNus is a desktop application for **managing tasks, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, PlaNus can get your tasks managed faster than traditional GUI apps.
+PlaNus is a **task managing desktop application** for students in NUS with many projects and deadlines, optimized for use via a Command Line Interface (CLI) with the benefits of Graphical User Interface (GUI).
+PlaNus reduces the time spent by students in task management as adding tasks and lessons is now simple and quick!

 Given below are my contributions to the project.